wrcorcoran/wrcorcoran/README.md

 ### Hi there! 👋

-I'm a second-year computer science student at the University of California--Santa Barbara.
+I'm a second-year computer science student at the University of California&mdashSanta Barbara.
 Originally, I'm from Burlington, Washington.

 ##### Currently:
 🔭 Working as an intern at *Haggard Labs / Burgher Haggard* developing a financial aggregation app.